 - Integrates with Quickbooks, Xero – because this software is not quite for the same purpose as all the others listed on this page, usage of others could for sure be necessary, so straightforward integration with such bookkeeping programs is ideal.

 - No mobile app – an otherwise very highly accessible and useful software, one potentially key feature missing is that of a mobile phone application.
-A technological feature utilised by most if not all other competitors, the uniqueness of OnPay perhaps lends some forgiveness for this particular miss
+A technological feature utilized by most if not all other competitors, the uniqueness of OnPay perhaps lends some forgiveness for this particular miss

 KashFlow is a cloud-based and easy-to-use accounting software specially designed to help small business owners make sense of their accounts.
 Jargon-free and loved even by non-accountants, the tool’s aim is to remove the stress of bookkeeping for small businesses, leaving them more time to focus on their essential operations.

-- Customer support – a great feature of Kashflow perhaps superior to its competitors is its support offered, with round-the-clock live chat, email and even site training to ensure you have all the help you need to stay on top.
+- Customer support – a great feature of Kashflow perhaps superior to its competitors is its support offered, with round-the-clock live chat, email, and even site training to ensure you have all the help you need to stay on top.

 - Superb reporting – in addition to the data recorded by yourself when balancing the books, the quality of the reports (in the form of graphs, charts, and various other imagery) provided by Kashflow is widely regarded as amongst (if not THE) best amongst its alternatives, so a great choice if you are keen on your visual elements.